fyrus7/FYRUS_LM_FlashMeter/README.md

 -

-this Software is originally based from a fews projects, combining into one with a fix and adjustment.
+this Software is originally based from a fews projects, combining into one with a fix, optimizations and adjustment.